junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Another woman holds the hand of her little daughter.
 The villagers don't even spare the daughter, saying the moment they came into the village, the plague started.

-So may times, they stop on their way, looking at each other in the eyes, asking silently, "Is this really the right thing to do?"
+So many times, they stop on their way, looking at each other in the eyes, asking silently, "Is this really the right thing to do?"

 And at least one of them would have to tell the other, "Yes."
 It's something they *have to* do.

 So they continue doing that, until the last woman past-Cas saved is condemned and burned again.
 The screaming when the flame licks onto her skin is a piercing pain, passing through their ears and reaching the depths of their brain.
 Dean thinks he can see blood on his hands never able to be washed away ever since.

 "Is this what it's like, to be an angel?
-Watching over human from above, and never allowed to save them, even if you could or wanted?"
+Watching over humans from above, and never allowed to save them, even if you could or wanted?"
 Dean asks, as they walk out of Scotland on foot, just to stretch the moment, to let their heads cool down by the highland wind.

 "For two thousand years I watched the Earth, we're not allowed to come down to the ground, or to make any interference.
 Not that I ever thought about doing so," Cas answers quietly.
 "That changed after we met."